COOLEST VINTAGE BASEBALL CARDS

 1909 E90-1 Joe Jackson – Nicknamed “Shoeless Joe” for ditching his footwear while playing, Joe Jackson was one of the most talented hitters of the deadball era.
 His 1909 tobacco card from the rare E90-1 set stands out for its vivid blue background and portrait of a clean-shaven Jackson in a Philadelphia Athletics uniform.
 Only about 50 are known to exist in collectors’ hands today, making it a true prize for any dedicated vintage card aficionado.
 Even well-worn low-grade copies can sell for five figures.

-Read also: BEST PETE ROSE BASEBALL CARDS
+Read also: WHAT BASEBALL CARDS SHOULD I INVEST IN

 1933 Sporting News Dizzy Dean – In the midst of his breakout 1937 season where he led the NL in wins, strikeouts, and ERA, Dizzy Dean’s popularity was at an all-time high.
 The Sporting News capitalized on this by producing special cards featuring the fiery St. Louis Cardinals pitcher, separate from the main 1933 Goudey set.
 While extremely rare with only a small print run, the high-action image of Dean in his windup is considered one of the most artistic and visually striking cards of the 1930s.
 Even moderately graded copies can sell for over $50,000.